nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 	If the given typeName  is NOT presented as a valid Supplement’s child class (SpecializedArm or LaserRadar), return the following message: "{typeName} is not compatible with our robots."

 	If the above case is NOT reached, create a new ISupplement and add it to the SupplementRepository.
 Return the following message: "{typeName} is created and added to the SupplementRepository."

+## UpgradeRobot Command

+### Parameters

+	model - string
+	supplementTypeName - string

+### Functionality

+This method will upgrade a robot with a new supplement.
+There will always be at least one supplement from the correct type already added to the SupplementRepository.
+There will always be at least one robot from the given model already added to the RobotRepository:

+1. Find the first ISupplement with the given supplementTypeName in the SupplementRepository and take its interface value.

+2. From the RobotRepository, take only the robots, NOT supporting the interface value (check if every robot’s InterfaceStandards collection NOT containing the interface value).

+3. Select only the robots, from the given model (check if every robot’s Model is equal to the given model).

+4. If the collection is empty, that means all of the robots in the RobotRepository from the given model, are already upgraded with a Supplement from the given supplementTypeName,

+		 return the following message: "All {model} are already upgraded!"

+5. If there are still not upgraded robots, take the first IRobot from the previous selected robots and use the built-in InstallSupplement() method to upgrade the robot with the new supplement.

+		Remove the ISupplement from the SupplementRepository.
+		Return the following message: "{model} is upgraded with {supplementTypeName}."